Denali 1999, J.S. Milne

 Day 0.
 (June 2, 1999).
 Pete and I were stuck in the village of Talkeetna by bad weather, waiting for a flight into the Kahiltna glacier.

 Day 1.
 (June 3).
-We flew into the Kahiltna glacier at 7200 feet, and sledded/carried all gear to a camp at about 7800 feet.
+We flew into the Kahiltna glacier at 7200 feet, and sledded/carried all our gear to a camp at about 7800 feet up the glacier.
 With 22 days food, climbing gear, and enough clothing and camping gear to survive a major storm, I had about 100 lbs.
 Pete had even more.

 Day 2.
 We single sledded (i.e., moved with all our gear and food) to a camp at 9000 ft on the glacier.
-During the night the wind blew so much snow that Pete's tent would have been buried if he hadn't spent part of the night digging it out.
+During the night the wind was so fierce that Pete's tent would have been buried by the snow if he hadn't spent part of the night digging it out.

 Day 3.
 We single sledded to 10,500 ft.